3x3 (EP)

-3x3 is a collaborative extended play by American rapper and singer Odetari and New Zealand record producer 9lives.
-It was released on July 12, 2023.
-It follows Jardine's second extended play 33.1FM (2023), and precedes Ahmad's debut extended play XIII Sorrows (2023).
-On August 7, 2023, a chopped and screwed version of the album was released by on a side-account of Odetari managed by Artist Partner Group.
+3x3 is a collaborative extended play (EP) by the American rapper Odetari and Kiwi record producer 9lives.
+It was released on July 12, 2023 by Artist Partner Group.
+After the pair aided in the popularization of the Sigilkore genre, they recorded the EP at the Artist Partner Group studio in Los Angeles, California.
+Prior to its release, Jardine had released his second EP, 33.1FM, in February 2023.
+Production was handled entirely by 9lives, who wrote the songs alongside Odetari.
+The project was promoted through two singles—"Reassure Me" and "I Love You Hoe".
+A chopped and screwed version of the EP was released on August 7, 2023, by on a side-account of Odetari managed by Artist Partner Group.

-Background and theme
+Background and production

-Odetari had inked a multi-album record deal with Artist Partner Group following his rise to virality.
-3x3 slightly derails from Odetari's usual glitchy sound.
-In the EP, topics of mental disorders, lust and others are discussed.
-Katie Bain of Billboard expanded on [him] being an attention grabber due to the all caps styling on the songs.
+9lives and Odetari are both credited for the popularization of the Sigilkore genre; Katie Bain at Billboard had referred to the latter as a representation of the "DIY vibe" of the early rave era.
+Odetari later signed a multi-album record deal with Artist Partner Group following his rise to virality, while 9lives had signed to Kobalt.
+Bain would also call Odetari an "attention grabber" due to the all caps styling on the songs.
 Soon after the release of the extended play (EP), a track "I Love You Hoe" would quickly start gaining traction online on platforms such as TikTok, and become the duo's most popular track.

+Composition

+3x3 is a digicore album, that incorporates elements of sigilkore.
+The slightly derails from Odetari's usual glitchy sound.
+In the EP, Odetari discusses topics of mental disorders, lust and others.

 Release and promotion

 On June 7, 2023, Odetari and 9lives released the first and only single from the EP, "Reassure Me".
-"I Love You Hoe" would gain virality on TikTok and be certified gold by the Recording Industry Association of America (RIAA), and reached the top three on the US Hot Dance/Electronic Songs chart.
-On the NZ chart, "I Love You Hoe" peaked at number 18 for two weeks.
+"I Love You Hoe" would gain virality on TikTok, and be certified gold by the Recording Industry Association of America (RIAA).
+It would also reached the top three on the US Hot Dance/Electronic Songs chart, while on the NZ chart, "I Love You Hoe" had peaked at number 18 for two weeks.
 3x3 was released on July 12, 2023, through Artist Partner Group for digital download and streaming.
 On August 7, 2023, the remix of the album featuring sped-up and slowed and reverbed renditions were released on the side-account of Odetari managed by Artist Partner Group.
 According to Odetari on his Kids Take Over interview, Trippie Redd had reached out to him saying that he wanted a feature on a song.